-Finally, Fig. 7 shows the GridFTP goodput when changing the control parameter $\eta$ of our automatic parameter configuration mechanism.
-This figure shows that in the MI mode and MI+ mode, the goodput of GridFTP is almost independent of the control parameter $\eta$ .
-On the contrary, in the AIMD mode, the goodput of GridFTP slightly degrades as the control parameter $\eta$ becomes large.
+Finally, Fig. 7 shows the GridFTP goodput when changing the control parameter $\eta$ of the automatic parameter configuration mechanism.
+This figure shows that in the MI mode, MI+ mode, and AIMD mode, the goodput of GridFTP is almost independent of the control parameter $\eta$ as long as $\eta$ is less than 0.85.

-From these observations, we conclude that the MI mode and MI+ mode show a good performance of three operation modes.
-Namely, with the MI mode or MI+ mode, GridFTP with our automatic parameter configuration mechanism can realize high goodput regardless of the bottleneck link bandwidth, the propagation delay, and the control parameter $\eta$ .
+From these observations, it is concluded that the MI mode and MI+ mode show a good performance.
+Namely, with the MI mode or MI+ mode, GridFTP with the automatic parameter configuration mechanism can realize high goodput regardless of the bottleneck link bandwidth and the propagation delay.
 On the contrary, with the AIMD mode, GridFTP can achieve high goodput when the propagation delay is not large.
 However, the AIMD mode requires careful configuration of its control parameters $\alpha$ and $\beta$ .